Lebensraum: in practice: the Second World War

+During the final months of the Second World War, Nazi Germany intensified its anti-Semitic, anti-Slavic, and anti-communist propaganda.
+Hitler fanatically reiterated the core ideological tenets of Nazism, such as his goal of expanding German territories eastwards in pursuit of Lebensraum.
+He continued to advocate the Germanic settler-colonial project in Eastern Europe, including his desire to exterminate a significant portion of the Slavic populations.
+In his letter to German field marshal Wilhelm Keitel written on 29 April 1945, Hitler stated: “Our goal must still be the capture of living space in the East for the German nation.”

 Classification under the laws in the annexed territories

 The Deutsche Volksliste was split into four categories.
 Men in the first two categories were required to enlist for compulsory military service.
 Membership in the Schutzstaffel (SS) was reserved for men from Category I only:

 Hitler, who was born in the ethnically diverse Austrian-Hungarian Empire, avowed in Mein Kampf (1926) that Germanising Austrian Slavs by language during the Age of Partitions could not have turned them into fully fledged Germans, because no "Negro" nor a "Chinaman" would ever "become German" just because he has learned to speak German.
 He believed that no visible differences between peoples could be bridged by the use of a common language.
 Any such attempts would lead to the "bastardization" of the German element, he said.
 Likewise, Hitler criticized the previous attempts at Germanisation of the Poles in the Prussian Partition as an erroneous idea, based on the same false reasoning.
 The Polish people could not possibly be Germanised by being compelled to speak German because they belonged to a different race, he said; "the result would have been fatal" for the purity of the German nation because the foreigners would "compromise" by their inferiority "the dignity and nobility" of the German nation.
 During the war, Hitler remarked in his "Table Talk" that people should only be Germanised if they were to improve the German blood line: